-For visitors, leasees, revocable permit holders and contractors, it may result in removal of authorization to be on campus property and/or termination of the applicable lease/permit/contract.
+For visitors, leasees, revocable permit holders and contractors, failure to comply may result in removal of authorization to be on campus property and/or termination of the applicable lease/permit/contract.

 Reporting and Enforcement

 It is everyone’s responsibility to adhere to this policy; we each play a part in stopping the spread of COVID-19 and keeping our community safe.
-Every member of our community should feel empowered to address peers, colleagues and students who may need reminding of social distancing and face covering requirements.
+Every member of our community should feel empowered to address peers, colleagues and students who may need to be reminded of social distancing and face covering requirements.